 Non-Surgical Treatment Options

 The thought of having jaw surgery can be intimidating, and it’s not something that you want to do unless there is no other option.
 At Molen Orthodontics, we understand your concerns.
-By using the latest techniques and the most innovative appliances, we have had great success treating patients using non-surgical treatment options in borderline cases.
+By using the latest techniques and the most innovative tools, we have had great success treating patients using non-surgical treatment options in borderline cases.

-Who Benefits from Non-Surgical Treatment Options
+Benefits from Non-Surgical Treatment

 There are many people who may have been told that surgery was their best choice, but it is possible that the following cases will have great success without requiring surgical intervention: